felipeduarte27/api-speneasy/README.md

 ## Description

-An api for a financial control application made using the nest js framework.
+An api for a financial control application made using nest js framework.

 ## Installation